The Power of Art:

 About the Course:

-Based on our newest exhibition, Graphic Content, which highlights the intersection of art, censorship, and the power of self-expression, this interactive two-hour workshop for ages 14-18 promises to be a morning of fun, creativity, and discovery.
+Based on our newest exhibition, Graphic Content, which highlights the intersection of art, censorship, and the power of self-expression, this interactive two-day workshop for ages 14-18 promises to be fun, creative, and full of discovery.
 You’ll learn about your First Amendments rights, including freedom of expression, and how those rights can be used for promoting meaningful change.
-You’ll also discover what the boundaries are to your rights.
+You’ll also discover what the boundaries are to those rights.
 Finally, you’ll take everything you’ve learned and collaborate on a temporary mural, focused on a current aspect of liberty, that will hang inside the Museum to inspire visitors.

 - Be able to identify their First Amendment Rights and understand how to use them to take positive action.